 The evolution of the whale has been long and varied.
-From land mammal to marine mammal, there were many adaptations that were needed.
+From land mammals to marine mammals, many adaptations were needed.

-In this article we look at the evolution of the whale, how it adapted to life in the oceans, and where modern whales came from.
+In this article, we look at the whale’s evolution, how it adapted to life in the oceans, and where modern whales came from.

 It is known that life began in the ocean as tiny single-cell organisms (bacteria) around 3.8-3.5 billion years ago.

 In those 3.8-3.5 billion years, those very first bacteria have evolved billions of times into every animal and plant that has ever lived on planet earth, including ourselves.